 Today I have a double garment post for y’all, featuring the McCall’s M7906 skirt and the Ashton top from Helen’s Closet.
 This outfit is a very late brain child of the Seamwork Design Your Wardrobe challenge – which took place back in February, and I never completed – but nonetheless has informed my sewing queue ever since.

 If you haven’t tried the Design Your Wardrobe challenge, I highly recommend it.
 Or at least, I highly recommend the first part (which is the only part I finished).
 The basic idea is that you take the time to create a mood board of styles you are drawn to, and then try to find or identify a cohesive theme.
 After you figure out what the overarching motifs are, you name your future collection and use it as a basis to start planning what you will make next.

 Things I learned from this exercise:

 - What I thought was a long-dormant desire to fancy myself a cowgirl is in fact alive and well.
 Helloooooo cowgirl boot wearin’ 1st grade Miranda.

-- Even though I still love the 20s-40s vintage aesthetic (thank you Downtown), my sweet spot is really where americana meets romantic silhouettes.
+- Even though I still love the 20s-40s vintage aesthetic (thank you Downton), my sweet spot is really where americana meets romantic silhouettes.